mjvesa/gui-builder/readme.md

 ## How to develop

+You need a component module (comod), for example the  [Vaadin comod here](https://github.com/mjvesa/comod-vaadin) Build it and put the resulting file into public as `iframe_bundle.js`.
+Then you can build the project.
+It is sufficient to put the files in the public folder to some HTTPS capable server.
+HTTPS is needed for the local file access to work.

 Instructions nicked from rollup docs:

 `npm run build` builds the application to `public/bundle.js`, along with a sourcemap file for debugging.